Gets a value that specifies the ASP.NET version that rendered HTML will be compatible with.

 Each release of ASP.NET might render HTML differently from earlier releases.
 For example, in ASP.NET 3.5, if the IsEnabled property of a Label control is false, by default, ASP.NET renders a span element whose disabled attribute is set to "disabled".
 In ASP.NET 4, by default, the span element is rendered with a cascading style sheet (CSS) class attribute instead of the disabled attribute.
 This lets you specify the disabled appearance of the control and avoids rendering invalid HTML.
 (In HTML 4.0 and XHTML 1.1, the span element does not support the disabled attribute.)

 A Web application might include code that would not function correctly if HTML rendering changes.
 To avoid this problem, you can set the controlRenderingCompatibilityVersion attribute of the pages element in the Web.config file to indicate which earlier version you want to maintain compatibility with.
-For example, if you set the property to 3.5, a disabled Label control will render a disabled attribute and not a CSS class.
+For example, if you set the 3.5, a disabled Label control will render a disabled attribute and not a CSS class.property to

 The earliest version that you can set this property to is 3.5.